-Are toxins flushed out of the brain during sleep?
+I've heard that toxins are flushed out of the brain during sleep.
+Is that true?

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.